Sheryn Regis: Early career and Star in a Million

 Regis first appeared in the "Sing-Eat" segment of Eat Bulaga! in 2002 where she became a grand finalist.

-In 2003, Regis secured a place as grand finalist in ABS-CBN’s television reality singing competition Star in a Million after advancing from the elimination rounds with Teresa Garcia.
+In 2003, Regis secured a place as grand finalist in ABS-CBN's television reality singing competition Star in a Million after advancing from the elimination rounds with Teresa Garcia.
 Dubbed as the "Power Belter" because of her effortless high notes, Regis was a judge favorite and was the only finalist to never place in the bottom two during the entire season.
 She placed consistently in the top performances every week, eventually reaching the Grand Champion Night on January 3, 2004, with Marinel Santos and Erik Santos.
 Regis won the Texter's Choice Award but placed only as a runner-up after singing Wendy Moten's Come in Out of the Rain.
 Disheartened by not winning the 1-million peso and house and lot prizes, Regis returned to Cebu thinking she would have to start over again, but was instead offered a recording contract with Star Records and released a recording of Come in Out of the Rain, which became an instant hit and Regis' signature song.

-After Star in a Million
+2003–2004: Come in Out of the Rain, rise to prominence

+After losing to Erik Santos, the management of ABS-CBN and Star Music offer her a recording contract.
+Even before its album's release, "Come In Out of the Rain" became a radio hit in the Philippines.
+It stayed for 12 consecutive weeks as number one on Myx OPM Countdown and ranked no. 4 in 2004 MYX HIT CHART YEAR-END TOP 20 SONGS.
+Regis also released other singles like Maybe (cover version of Peabo Bryson and Regina Belle) and Kailan Kaya, written by Raul Mitra and Cacai Velasquez which served as theme song of ABS-CBN's primetime fantaserye Marina.

-In 2004, Regis was chosen by songwriter Vehnee Saturno to represent the Philippines in Voice of Asia in Kazakhstan where she sang "Isang Lahi", "Sana'y 'Di Pangarap", "Now More Than Ever" and Saturno's original song "Follow your Dream".
+Regis was chosen by songwriter Vehnee Saturno to represent the Philippines in Voice of Asia in Kazakhstan where she sang "Isang Lahi", "Sana'y 'Di Pangarap", "Now More Than Ever" and Saturno's original song "Follow your Dream".
 She became the third Filipino to win the 2 Prize Silver Trophy after Jed Madela and Arnee Hidalgo.
 Upon returning, Regis was given a title, Crystal Voice of Asia by the local media, a common tradition among Filipino singers.

-She hosted in noontime show Masayang Tanghali Bayan/MTB Ang Saya Saya and M.R.S.
-(Most Requested Show).
+She hosted in noontime show Masayang Tanghali Bayan/MTB Ang Saya Saya and mainstay of ASAP which created a hit segment ASAP Champions together with Sarah Geronimo, Erik Santos, Mark Bautista.

+In May 2004, Regis officially launched her debut album under Star Records entitled Come In Out of the Rain, produced by Jonathan Manalo.
+The album included her previous pieces Follow Your Dream and Among Gabayan.
+The album received Platinum Record Award by PARI having sold over 40,000 copies.

 She had her first concert, "Higher Note," at the Music Museum, followed by several concerts in the Philippines and abroad.

-She has also performed together with fellow singers Sarah Geronimo, Erik Santos, Rachelle Ann Go, Frenchie Dy, Jerome Sala, Mark Bautista, and Christian Bautista, and has garnered fame in the Philippines, and internationally, as part of the group dubbed "The Champions."

-Sheryn and her husband Earl Echiverri migrated to the United States with their child in 2010 and settled in Houston, Texas.

-Albums

-Come in Out of the Rain

-Even before its album's release, "Come In Out of the Rain" became a radio hit in the Philippines.
-It stayed for 12 consecutive weeks as number one on Myx OPM Countdown.
-Regis also released other singles like Maybe (cover version of Peabo Bryson and Regina Belle) and Kailan Kaya, written by Raul Mitra and Cacai Velasquez which served as theme song of ABS-CBN's primetime fantaserye Marina.

-In May 2004, Regis officially launched her debut album under Star Records entitled Come In Out of the Rain, produced by Jonathan Manahan.
-The album included her previous pieces Follow Your Dream and Among Gabayan.